 Ever wonder how much water the UK uses?
 In this blog Martin breaks down domestic water use in the UK – and shows that we use more water through what we eat than how we wash.
 Read: How much water does the UK use?

 Before joining the Grantham Centre Martin worked at Diamond Light Source, the UK’s synchrotron.
 In this blog Martin describes how the synchrotron works and his work with a team developing Serial Synchrotron Crystallography.
-Read: My time on the beamline.
+Read: What is a synchrotron?.

 Cu(i) diimine complexes as immobilised antibacterial photosensitisers operating in water under visible light.